matheuscodes/aaa-app/README.md

 [<img src="https://www.browserstack.com/images/mail/browserstack-logo-footer.png" width="120">](https://www.browserstack.com/)

-A big thank you goes to [BrowserStack](https://www.browserstack.com/) for providing the infrastructure that allows us to test `Advanced Archery` in real browsers.
+A big thank you goes to [BrowserStack](https://www.browserstack.com/) for providing the infrastructure that allows us to test `Advanced Archery` in real browsers, devices and operating systems.

 ### Dependencies